zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-legacy.md

 * Closing blades

-<a name="closing-blades-programatically"></a>
+<a name="blade-opening-and-closing-closing-blades-programatically"></a>
-# Closing blades programatically
+## Closing blades programatically

 This snippet shows how to close the current blade.
 This can be called from either a blade or part container.
 You can optionally return untyped data to the parent blade when you close your own blade.

 Check out the [blade opening sample](http://aka.ms/portalfx/samples#blade/SamplesExtension/SDKMenuBlade/openbladeapi) and you'll notice that the 'Close' button on the child blades that open is implemented using the new blade closing APIs.

-The following metnods are now available on your template blade container.
+The following metnods are now available on the  template blade container.

 ```typescript